Void-Crew-Modding-Team/FreedomUnits/README.md

 ---------------------

-### 💡 Function - Allows the user to see the temperature in any units
+### 💡 Function - Allows the user to see the temperature and ship speed in any units

 - Does not change the °C icon